 Importance factors degree sequence of root causes for lost circulation is also calculated by using mutual information, which can measure the information that two variables share and how much uncertainty about one variable is reduced by knowing the other.
-The individual contribution of each root cause towards lost circulation at time slice T=4 is calculated by comparing three drilling scenarios as shown in Fig. 13(a).
+The individual contribution of each root cause towards lost circulation at time slice T=4 is calculated by comparing three drilling scenarios as shown in Fig. 12(a).
 It is seen that, for three types of operations, UDDFD (1) contributes much to the lost circulation, which is regard as the most fatal weakness.
-In Fig. 13(a), UDDFD (1) in not circulating scenario has a higher contribution for lost circulation comparing with other scenarios, whereas ACDFS (4), BPPF (6), NMF (9), and RDCR (15) in circulating scenario also have higher contributions than those of other scenarios.
+In Fig. 12(a), UDDFD (1) in not circulating scenario has a higher contribution for lost circulation comparing with other scenarios, whereas RCDFS (4), BPPF (6), NMF (9), and RDCR (15) in circulating scenario also have higher contributions than those of other scenarios.

-The individual contribution of each root cause towards lost circulation in circulating scenarios is calculated by comparing the time slice T=1, and T=4 and T=9 as shown in Fig. 13(b).
-It is found that, UDDFD (1) and RCDFS (4) at time slice T=1, UDDFD (1) at time slice T=4 and RCDFS (4) at time slice T=9 make the highest contribution to the lost circulation, which indicates that these root causes are sensitive to the lost circulation and should be given more attention in order to guarantee the safe drilling operation at different time.
-In Fig. 13(b), the value of mutual information at time slice t=9 has a higher contribution for lost circulation comparing with other time slices, such as UDDFD (1), BPPF (6), NMF (9), and RDCR (15).
-Therefore, the different root causes should be give more attention focused on at different time of drilling.
+The individual contribution of each root cause to lost circulation in circulating scenarios is calculated under the different time slices T=1, T=4 and T=9, as shown in Fig. 12(b).
+It is found that, UDDFD (1) and RCDFS (4) at time slice T=1, UDDFD (1) at time slice T=4 and RCDFS (4) at time slice T=9 make the highest contribution to the lost circulation, which indicates that these root causes are sensitive to the lost circulation and should be given more attention.
+In Fig. 12(b), the value of mutual information at time slice t=9 has a higher contribution for lost circulation comparing with other time slices, such as UDDFD (1), BPPF (6), NMF (9), and RDCR (15).
+Therefore, the different root causes should be highlighted at different time of drilling.